Anaheim Truck Accident Lawyers

 How Insurance and Liability Work in Truck Accident Cases

-The minimum liability insurance requirements under California Insurance Code § 11580.1b are $15,000 for injury or death to one person, $30,000 for injury or death to more than one person, and $5,000 for damage to property.
+The minimum liability insurance requirements under California Insurance Code § 11580.1b are $30,000 for injury or death to one person, $60,000 for injury or death to more than one person, and $15,000 for damage to property.
 California also requires all commercial vehicles entering California to have proof of financial responsibility, with levels of liability insurance varying from $300,000 to $5 million combined single-limit coverage, depending on the type of vehicle and the property being transported.
+Nevertheless, while there are specific limits on insurance coverage, victims may only be able to pursue the actual damages they incurred.

-When a person has a truck accident case, they may be entitled to compensatory damages, which are usually a combination of economic and non-economic damages.
+When a person has a truck accident case, they may be able to seek compensatory damages, which are usually a combination of economic and non-economic damages.
 Economic damages refer to actual costs that can be calculated and proven, while non-economic damages are much more subjective.

 Common kinds of economic damages include medical bills, lost income, and property damage.
 Non-economic damages often include pain and suffering, emotional distress, and disability.